-An institute dedicated to the promotion and the development of knowledge of non-profit organisations
+An institute dedicated the advancement of knwoledge of civil society organisations

-The French Institute for Non-Profit Organisations aims to promote non-profit organisations’ contribution to society and democracy and to meet the needs for knowledge of such organisations as expressed by their actors.
+The French Institute for Civil Society Organisations aims to promote CSOs’ contribution to society and democracy and to meet their needs of knowledge

 Promoting research and directing it towards areas of interest